NLeSC/data-storytelling/docs/storybuilding/README.md

 Instead of getting frustrated about the chaotic nature of our thoughts, let's just embrace it.
 Our thoughts are fine just how they are.

-Of course, it is not that practical to have our working memory juggling them all.
+Of course, it is not that practical to have our working memory juggling them all at once.
 So let's free our memory and outsource them to... a piece of paper!
 Just write them down.

 My advice is to do it like in the figure below, in small squares, with no pre-defined order.
 Just drop them around as if they were LEGO bricks.